-I noticed they barely made a blip on social media or in news headlines.
+I saw zero headlines about the Chicago killings.
 Just another week in America.
 I fear we’ve all watched gun violence become normalized, right before our eyes.

 Where are you at on this issue?
 Are you still passionately fighting for gun control?
 Are you still passionately fighting against gun control?
 Are you exhausted by the gun debate?
 Have you given up hope of ever getting things resolved?

 As you already know if you’ve been reading here for awhile, I grew up in a gun-loving community and have always tried to be respectful of gun rights.
 Yes I wanted to see real and practical gun reforms, but I also wanted the people I love to be able to keep their guns.
-Last year my viewpoint changed.
+In 2018 my viewpoint changed.

 I think it was reading the statistics about gun suicides that finally made me realize I can no longer favor the gun rights of my childhood friends over the 100 lives that are lost every day in this country (100 EVERY SINGLE DAY!) due to gun violence.